gortonator/bsds-6650/assignments-2021/Assignment-2.md

 1. The URL for your git repo.
 1. A 1-2 page description of your server design.
 Include major classes, packages, relationships, whatever you need to convey concisely how your client works
-1. Single Server Tests - run your client with 32, 64, 128 and 256 threads, with numSkiers=20000, numLifts=40.
+1. Single Server Tests - run your client with 32, 64, 128 and 256 store threads, and default values elsewhere.
 Include the output window of each run in your submission (showing the wall time and performance stats) and plot a simple chart showing the throughput and mean response by the number of threads
 1. Load Balanced Server Tests - run the client as above, showing the output window for each run.
 Also generate a plot of throughput and mean response time against number of threads.

 ## Grading: